f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 ----------------------------------------------------

-In this lab we will build a active-standby cluster between BIG-IP-A and BIG-IP-B. As mentioned previously, to save time, BIG-IP-B already has already been licensed and had its device level settings configured.
+In this lab we will build a active-standby cluster between BIG-IP-A and BIG-IP-B. As mentioned previously, to save time, BIG-IP-B is already licensed and had its device level settings configured.
 This lab will walk you through creating the cluster step by step.
 As you will see, complex operations such as this start to become less effective using the **Imperative** model of automation.
 Clustering is one of the